-The mission of the Fort Lauderdale Community Redevelopment (CRA) is to positively impact the quality of life of the residents in the three distinct CRAs areas.
+The mission of the Fort Lauderdale Community Redevelopment Agency (CRA) is to positively impact the quality of life of the residents in the three distinct Community Redevelopment Areas.
 The three areas are: Central Beach, Northwest-Progresso-Flagler Heights and Central City.
-The CRAs established in 1989, 1995, and 2012, respectively, are charged with eliminating and/or reversing blighting conditions within its three project areas.
+The Community Redevelopment Areas established in 1989, 1995, and 2012, respectively, are charged with the prevention and elimination of slums and blight within these three areas.

 The overall goal of the CRA is to eliminate slum and blight in our targeted redevelopment areas through the implementation of each area’s community redevelopment plan; foster dynamic and vibrant commercial and residential environments and expand economic opportunities in our community.
 When possible, it is the CRA’s responsibility to leverage resources by partnering with outside organizations whose activities contribute to the overarching mission and goals of the CRA.

 - Orchestrates orderly and progressive business development initiatives

 - Encourages the production of affordable housing

 - Provide community building activities such as but not limited to events, meetings and seminars for the advancement of business and economic development

 The CRA’s operations are governed by Chapter 163, Part 3, Florida Statue.
 Although the CRA is a separate legal entity, the City Commission serves as its Board of Commissioners ("Board").
 The Mayor serves as the chair of the Board, the City Manager as the CRA's Executive Director, and the City Attorney serves as the CRA's General Counsel.

 Florida Statute Chapter 163 and each area’s Community Redevelopment Plan outline procedures to determine what development, reconstruction, and rehabilitation are needed and desirable.
 They also define the financial tools, legal authority, and citizen participation necessary to successfully implement adopted redevelopment plans.